 What: Professor David Munro will take us on a journey from the heart of Sanquhar to St Bride’s Church and its holy well, then on to Crawick with its forge, mill and massive railway viaduct.
-Entering the Holm woods, we follow the Crawick Water to the Witches Linn, a spot associated with witches and the Devil, before climbing up to the edge of Sanquhar Moor and back into town via what remains of the old brick works.”
+Entering the Holm woods, we follow the Crawick Water to the Witches Linn, a spot associated with witches, before climbing up to the edge of Sanquhar Moor and back into town via what remains of the old brick works.”

 Professor Munro is a geographer with expertise in landscape, mapping and places names, and has a keen interest in place names and their origins, as well as the environment and its future.
 He has got to know the landscape of Nithsdale well as geographer in residence at Drumlanrig Castle, archiving the estate maps and uncovering hidden stories and little known historical and geographical artefacts.

 With a sense of adventure and curiosity Professor Munro will take us on a journey to uncover how folklore and stories of witchcraft are embedded into the surrounding landscape and heritage of Sanquhar, uncovering links between the stories, the place names and the landscape.
 Professor Munro will be joined by Dr Jan Hogarth, an environmental artist passionate about connecting people with landscape and the forces of nature.
 We will explore questions such as where these stories came from?
 Why were they there, was fear about witchcraft a way of controlling people?
 Were the place names designed to keep people away from certain places, why?
 Why did people feared chaos and attempted to create order from nature?

 Guide: Geographer Professor David Munro supported by environmental artist, Jan Hogarth

 When and Where: Sunday 22nd October, meeting at 11am at A the Arts, Sanquhar.
 Please bring a packed lunch and be prepared for all weather conditions on our adventure.